 For next week, Chef Janine is serving her ketogenic interpretation of this refreshingly light and delicious meal.
 She is preparing her "Alpine Jaeger Schnitzel" with hormone- and antibiotics-free chicken breast breaded with finely ground pork rinds.
-She serves on the side riced buttery cauliflower, seasonal fresh green beans and a rich creamy mushroom gravy.
+She serves on the side perfectly ketogenic German spaetzle (made with lupin flour), seasonal fresh green beans (or other seasonal green vegetables such as asparagus or Brussels sprouts) and a rich creamy mushroom gravy.
 Chef Janine's COMFORT KETO version of this fine dish comes with a small serving of our house made sour cherry jam.

 Schnitzel incorporates meats such as veal, pork, beef or chicken.
 The thinly sliced meat is served in form of boneless cutlet.
 The German word schnitzel means 'slice'.
 The term schnitzel for thinly sliced meat was first attested in the mid 19th Century.